New York has a franchise tax that applies to:

 New York has a Q&A on their website about the Franchise Tax.

-April 15th - if on a Calendar Year
+April 15th - the following calendar year, if on a Calendar Year

 Within 3.5 months after end of reporting period if on a Fiscal Year